Josh-T1/MathNote/README.md

 This command is a work in progressive.
 Typically

-## Dependencies
+# Dependencies
+-tlmgr
+-latekmk

-This package has been tested on MacOS (still experimental), however it remains untested on other operating systems.
+This package has been tested on MacOS (still experimental), however it remains untested on other operating systems (should work on Windows and Linux).

 There are several non critical dependencies (in addition to those in requirements.txt) that are required for the app to fully function.